Robert Tod of Todds Valley

 Nayland College - a student's view

-In 1965, Nelson was growing rapidly and urban development needed to be spread out.
-New residential development meant that new amenities were required, therefore Nayland College was built.
-Nayland...Read more about "Nayland College - a student's view"...
+In 1965, the population of Nelson was growing rapidly and the city needed to expand.
+New residential development meant that new amenities were required, therefore Nayland College was built. ...Read more about "Nayland College - a student's view"...

 It is believed that Wakefield (originally known as Pitfure)1 was named after the Yorkshire birthplace of an early settler, William Hough; however it is also widely accepted that the...Read more about "Early Wakefield"...